Vintage Cameras

 Here is a lovely picture that my Mom took with the camera.
 The photo is dated September 1938 and is labeled "Tommy and V. at Norwood Park" The camera for young moderns seems to have done a great job of capturing the youth and vitality of the moment.

-Photo taken by my Mom in 1938
+leather look Photo taken by my Mom in 1938

 My research indicates that this camera cost about $4.25 in 1930; at that time, my dad had a job that paid ten cents an hour.
 He would have had to work for more than a week to pay for this camera.
-At today's minimum wage of $5.25 per hour, this camera would have cost$315, about the cost of some digital cameras.
+At today's minimum wage of $5.25 per hour, this camera would have cost $315, about the cost of some digital cameras.
 This was a luxury item.

 • MANUFACTURER: Eastman Kodak Company